We’ve been working with MoJ to improve the management of their Accredited Programmes which aim to reduce reoffending

 As we moved out of this short discovery into alpha, we looked more closely into the problems we had identified and started to develop hypotheses around potential solutions.
 With more user feedback, we were able to articulate specific requirements around product features and data needs, and we continued to iterate our prototype designs.

-In our final two sprints, we conducted additional rounds of user research to help us refine our designs.
+In our final 2 sprints, we conducted additional rounds of user research to help us refine our designs.
 We reviewed possible options for the future service and mapped out an ideal “to-be” state which formed the basis of our recommendations.

 Avoiding reinventing the wheel